rayjlim/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and runnings!
+title: You are up and running!
 published: true
 ---